 “When I exited the military in 2016, I had two goals: become an entrepreneur and spend as much time as possible with my family.
 After extensive research, I found Kidcreate Studio and was immediately drawn to the fun, family friendly concept.”

 EDUCATION & TUTORING

 The Education and Tutoring industry is up 37% since 2014, and is projected to hit $102.8 billion by 2018.
 It’s clear that even when the economy is suffering, parents will prioritize spending on goods and services for children.
 Particularly those that will help them with their future.

 While summer camps could be dismissed as a low revenue industry, the data proves otherwise.
 In the United States, parents spend over $3 billion a year on sending their children to summer camps including arts education programs.

 The children’s birthday party industry is certainly something to celebrate.
 Now a $25 billion industry, parents continue to seek out higher value and differentiated options for their children’s party each and every year.
 Child entertainment franchises are becoming increasingly more lucrative!

 Interested in our child entertainment franchise opportunities?
 Learn how to get into the art franchise business!

 READY TO LEARN MORE?

 Take the first step to find out more about Kidcreate and our growing movement of entrepreneurs.

-Fill out the form below to receive our detailed Franchise Information Report, which contains more information on our business model, financials and more!
+Fill out the form below to receive our detailed Franchise Information Report which contains information on our business models, financials and more!